 Speaking about his move to LBC, which he will join in September, Mair said: “LBC has established itself as a ground-breaking broadcaster.
 Innovative, informed and fun with appointment-to-listen shows and a reputation for setting the agenda, its growth has been driven by bosses and staff who are passionate about radio, which is why I am eager to get started.”

-Mair’s last Radio 4 broadcast will air on Friday 17th August, with an announcement on his successor to be made “in due course”, according to the BBC.
+An announcement on Mair’s successor will be made “in due course”, according to the BBC.

 Before joining Radio 4’s PM show in 1998, Mair helped the launch of BBC Radio 5 Live in 1994, fronting Midday with Mair.